 If your vendor is a large company where you have no direct point of contact, just make a note that you will be submitting "Billing Department" or "Credit Department" as your contact's first and last name.

-From within the CreditSignal, click on the box to the right of your business name to "Upgrade to Creditbuilder" (Doesn't always work from Chrome, so if clicking the Upgrade box doesn't do anything, log in using Explorer.)
+If you already have a CreditSignal, click on the box to the right of your business name to "Upgrade to Creditbuilder"

 Verify your business information

 Add your credit card information